everlutionsk/ajaxcom-bundle/README.md

 When you invoke this function within the action of your controller, the response will be rendered as a modal window.

+### `replaceClass()`

+You can easily replace class in any DOM object you want by invoking `replaceClass()` with two arguments - first is CSS selector of your choice and second is class which you want to replace current one with.

 ### Flash messages

 The flash messages are automatically handled by Ajaxcom bundle.
 When the request is called via Ajax the flashes which are in the session bag are rendered automatically.